Vecteur-libre/EnzyControl/README.md

 All training flags are in `configs/base.yaml`.
 Below is explanation-by-example of the main flags to change.
 Note you can combine multiple flags in the command.

-If you want to retrain our model, you need to download our dataset, preprocess it into the same format as the example data, and run the following command.
+If you want to retrain our model, you need to download our [dataset](https://zenodo.org/records/15462173), preprocess it into the same format as the example data, and run the following command.
+And you also need to download the pretrained model from [here](https://drive.google.com/file/d/1wUdzM9Yn1M1PIAuxPwGpsbNk8FlQMfcQ/view?usp=drive_link), putting it in the folder `"/weights/"`

 ```python
 # Train on EnzyBind